phuongwj/my-notes/ccp/day-1.md

 Relies on most tenants under-utilizing their resources.

-So you wouldn't have a submachine in there but you'd have a folder with permissions taht you could use, so you get to share the cost.
+So you wouldn't have a sub-machine in there but you'd have a folder with permissions taht you could use, so you get to share the cost.
 - **Pros:** Very cheap
 - **Cons:** Limited functionality, poor isolation

 #### Cloud Hosting
 **Multiple physical machines** that act as one system.

 The system is abstracted into multiple **cloud services**.
 - **Pros:** Flexible, scalable, secure, cost-effective, high configurability